IHE/HIE-Whitepaper/README.md

 A primary use of the [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) Profile is to enable document consumers and document sources using the [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Profile to find the patient’s identifier in that [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Affinity Domain Patient Identifier Domain (XAD-PID).
-Centralized Discovery and Retrieve are described above in section 3.2](#32-centralized-discovery-and-retrieve).
+Centralized Discovery and Retrieve are described above in [Section 3.2](#32-centralized-discovery-and-retrieve).
 The [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) Profile can be used for Cross-Community if the communities are willing to have a centralized patient cross-reference